-This archive of assassination-related news and commentary for the calendar year 2016 is a joint project between CAPA and the Justice Integrity Project.
+This archive of assassination-related news and commentary for the calendar year 2017 from January to June is a joint project between CAPA and the Justice Integrity Project.
 The material below consists of selected excerpts from significant news stories or commentaries regarding alleged political assassinations or attempts.
 The materials are arranged in reverse chronological order and focus primarily upon news arising from the 1960s murders of President John F. Kennedy (shown in a file photo), his brother Robert Kennedy, and the Rev. Martin Luther King, Jr. Included also are several reports regarding other alleged political murders of prominent international leaders, or attempts.

 CAPA welcomes your submission of additional items or any comments (including corrections) of items listed below.
 It is requested that new items be submitted in the format below: Publication name, headline with hotlink to URL, author, date, and brief excerpt.
 Correspondence should be sent to this site’s editor, Andrew Kreig, via email.

 Click here to see, on a complimentary basis, the first issue of CAPA’s member-only newsletter, dated September 2016.
 (Downloading may take time, depending on your system.)

 Justice Integrity Project, Benson’s JFK Film ‘The Searchers’ On Researchers Premieres July 4 On Web, Andrew Kreig, June 28, 2017.